Addiction Treatment Center

 • Headache

 The first 72 hours of Suboxone detox are the most difficult.
-However, Suboxone withdrawal symptoms are much less intense than those associated with heroin or prescription opioid withdrawal.
+However, these withdrawal symptoms are much less intense than those associated with heroin or prescription opioid withdrawal.
 A professional treatment program can gradually reduce a person’s dosage to minimize the risk of experiencing Suboxone withdrawal symptoms.

-Start Outpatient Suboxone Treatment Today
+Start Outpatient Treatment Today

 For many people, Suboxone provides the support needed to recover from opioid addiction.
 While on Suboxone, individuals may receive mental health treatment and manage their overall health for successful recovery.